Is The Diameter Half Of The Radius

 To avoid these errors, it helps to:

 • Draw diagrams and label parts clearly.
-Think about it: - Write down the relationship d = 2r before solving problems.
-Consider this: - Check whether the answer makes sense.
+That's why - Write down the relationship d = 2r before solving problems.
+Because of that, - Check whether the answer makes sense.
 A diameter should always be larger than the radius.

 Extending the Concept